mahmoudazizorignal/PDF_Application_Python/README.md

 # PDF_Application_Python
-This PDF Application Using Tkinter that
+This PDF Application GUI Use Tkinter and Pypdf2, the Application can Merge
-Merge Two PDF, Extract a Page from a PDF and Split a PDF into Separated Pages
+Two PDF, Extract a Page from a PDF and Split a PDF into Separated Pages

 ## IMPORTANT NOTES